JasonFeng365/ACPC-CodeforcesPythonGuide/README.md

 sys.setrecursionlimit(10**5) # Arbitrary limit...
 ```

-<div style="page-break-after: always;"></div>

 However, because Codeforces hates Python users, this does not work for the platform.
 If the recursion limit is reached, Codeforces will judge that submission as a **runtime error**.
 If your code uses recursion and inexplicably results in runtime errors, we encourage you to check that your recursion does not go over the limit of $1000$ calls.

 If you must write a recursive function that goes over this amount, we provide a template that you may freely copy-paste to use within your submissions.
 This template is sourced from Codeforces user [ibalram](https://codeforces.com/profile/ibalram), from a comment on [a blog post](https://codeforces.com/blog/entry/80158).
-To use it, simply copy the code below and paste it at the start of your solution file:
+To use it, simply copy the code below and paste it at the start of your solution file.
+The code is also provided under [recursion.py](https://github.com/JasonFeng365/ACPC-CodeforcesPythonGuide/blob/main/recursion.py) and each of the two sample usage files.

 ```py
 from types import GeneratorType